FFMG/myoddweb.piger/monitor/api/python/Doc/c-api/structures.rst

    Methods with these flags must be of type :c:type:`PyCFunctionWithKeywords`.
    The function expects three parameters: *self*, *args*, and a dictionary of all the keyword arguments.
-The flag is typically combined with :const:`METH_VARARGS`, and the parameters are typically processed using :c:func:`PyArg_ParseTupleAndKeywords`.
+The flag must be combined with :const:`METH_VARARGS`, and the parameters are typically processed using :c:func:`PyArg_ParseTupleAndKeywords`.